- WHERE TO STAY

 EXCLUSIVE PRICES: • Adult £103 • Child (3-16 years) £93 • Senior & student £100

 • Admissions to Windsor Castle, Stonehenge & Roman Baths with audio guide headset • Professional guide • Luxury air-conditioned coach with free Wi-Fi • Panoramic tour of Bath • Entrance to Georgian Pump Room

 This tour visits Windsor, Stonehenge and Oxford in a day and includes entrance to Windsor Castle, Stonehenge and time to stroll round Oxford 'the city of dreaming spires'.
-You'll receive a free lunch pack, an exclusive 25% off guide books at Stonehenge and a free special bonus walking tour in London.
+You'll receive an exclusive 25% off guide books at Stonehenge and a free special bonus walking tour in London.
 Choose from The Royal Walking Tour or The Beatles London Walking tour.
 Use the banner below to book your place.

 Windsor, Stonehenge & Bath guided day tour from London